Montclair Art Museum: History

 As its centennial year approached, MAM undertook a fundraising campaign to double its endowment to $20 million.
 It also mounted an exhibition of contemporary sculpture based on the gifts of New Jersey resident Patricia A. Bell over the last 20 years to underscore its commitment to the contemporary arts scene.
 To mark its centenary in 2014, on the anniversary date, it lit a new installation by Spencer Finch, Yellow, that filled the windows on the first level of the museum's facade with a soft glow that suggests someone is home, countering in some measure the formality of the architecture.

-Other programs
+MAM Yard School of Art

 The museum's educational programs serve a wide public, from toddlers to senior citizens.
 Collaborations with numerous cultural and community partners bring artists, performers, and scholars to the museum on a regular basis.
 MAM's Yard School of Art is a regional art school offering an array of classes for children, youth, adults, seniors, and professional artists.

 In the summer of 2014, MAM launched a new community outreach program called the Art Truck, using an ice cream truck refurbished with funds from a grant from the Partners for Health Foundation.
 A pilot program in its first year, the Art Truck brought art instructors and supplies to conduct open studio art classes at sites in several New Jersey counties, including town pools, senior centers and assisted living facilities, local festivals, and farmers markets.

+Howard Van Vleck Arboretum

+The Howard Van Vleck Arboretum is a 3.5 acre arboretum located on the grounds of the museum.
+The arboretum is open daily without charge.
+The arboretum first began in 1940 as museum landscaping by horticulturist Howard Van Vleck, and has been named in his honor.
+It was redesigned and partially replanted circa 2001 during the museum's expansion.